Mazedaa/MetPoliceService_Dataset/README.md

 The Metropolitan Police Service (MPS) provides access to various datasets related to crime, stop and search, and other policing activites thorugh its Open Data Strategy.

-These datasets are available on the London Datastore.
+These datasets are available on the [London Datastore](https://data.london.gov.uk/publisher/mps)

 ## KEY DATASETS
 1. Drug, Knife And Gun Crime: [LONDON DRUG, KNIFE AND GUN CRIME DASHBOARD](https://public.tableau.com/app/profile/mazeda5979/viz/LondonCrimes_17308231063750/Dashboard1)